Snake Plant - A Guide to Growing SansevieriaOne of the best houseplants for beginners, this old-fashioned succulent is making a comeback

 Usually not an issue.
 Can tolerate a wide range of humidity levels.

-Thrives best in a well-draining potting mix, such as Ivy May Redwoods, that includes perlite.
+Thrives best in a well-draining potting mix that includes perlite.

 Because snake plants spread by rhizomes, they can muscle their way out of flimsy plastic containers.
 A heavy clay pot is a better home because they don’t crack as easily and is less likely to topple over under the weight of the tall leaves.
 Whatever type of pot you use, make sure it has holes in the bottom for drainage.